 International adoption is the legal process through which a citizen or habitual resident of one country adopts, or obtains legal guardianship of, a child from a different country utilizing the legal system of the country where the child resides.
 The vast majority of international adoptions are accomplished through agencies.

 2. How do I adopt a child from another country?

-In any international adoption, adoptive parents must satisfy the requirements of the country of the adoptive child’s origin as well as the requirements of the United States Citizenship and Immigration Services (USCIS).
+In any international adoption, adoptive parents must satisfy the eligibility requirements of the country of the adoptive child’s origin as well as the requirements of the United States Citizenship and Immigration Services (USCIS).
 Countries vary significantly with regard to the age of children waiting to be adopted and the quality of the medical care provided to those children.
 There is also considerable variation among countries with respect to the required characteristics of adoptive parents as they relate to age, marital status and health history.

 3. How do I start the USCIS adoption process?

 For most people, the first step in the international adoption process is the selection of an international adoption agency.
 If you choose to work with Rumbold & Seidelman, we can help you find an international adoption agency that’s right for you.